tinted-theming/tinted-vscode/README.md

 # Base16 for Visual Studio Code

-See the [Base16 Project repository](https://github.com/base16-project/home) for more info.
+See the [tinted-theming repository](https://github.com/tinted-theming/home) for more info.

 ## Installation